Click here for a huge range of equestrian videos and DVDs at great prices

 The odds on favourite Secret Bay (Ben Pollock) was disappointing back in sixth.
 His performance was probably down to the unsuitable ground and this run should be forgotten.

-Response, who made all of the running and came home well clear (in a decent time) from the
+who made all of the running and came home well clear (in a decent

-strong handling seemed to suit him well and if the partnership remains intact, then
+handling seemed to suit him well and if the partnership remains

-theres no reason why they cant take a Restricted.
+intact, then there’s no reason why they can’t take a

 The runner up stayed on dourly but could never get to the winner.
 Staying would appear to be his forte and he should be aimed at a Maiden where his stamina can be brought into play.

 older horses Maiden, Godfrey Maundrell took his mount Running On

 Super to the front and stayed there, coming home ten lengths to the

 good.
 This 8yo New Zealand bred is an imposing individual and

 looked the part in the paddock.
 He is a real big staying type and